Welcome Touch_stand alone

 What brings you here?

-- Or they might be - but you're not sure how to bring it up.
+• or they are - but you're not sure how to bring it up

-- Or perhaps you've had difficult experiences around touch - maybe even traumatic ones - and you want to revisit platonic touch in a safe, nurturing context where you choose the pace.
+• or you've had difficult experiences around touch - even traumatic ones - and you want to revisit platonic touch in a safe, nurturing context

-My services are for people in all these situations, regardless of confidence level, race or ethnicity, gender, age, sexual orientation, size or appearance.
+My services are for people in all these situations, whatever their confidence level, race or ethnicity, gender, age, (dis)ability, sexual orientation, size or appearance.

-Whatever your circumstances, I look forward to getting to know more about you and your need for more platonic touch.
+Whatever your present relationship with touch, I look forward to getting to know more about you.

 About the sessions